INF554/project-teampeace/README.md

 ```

-    Until here, we explain what parts of code are related to each part of visualization.
+    Until here, we explain what parts of code are related to each part of the visualization.
     Using similar methods, we plot the bars and maps for the wars and trade datasets.